 Legacy Track externships function exactly the same way externships have functioned in the past.
 The CCPD identifies alumni externship hosts, helps them create an externship opportunity (including a homestay), then posts the opportunity in Handshake for students to see.

 Once the application period opens in winter quarter, students apply in Handshake to the opportunity (or two) that best suits them.
 The externship host reviews all of the applicants, interviews some, and selects a student who is the best fit for the opportunity.
 These opportunities take place during the summer months, at a time that works for both student and host.

 The Local Track allows students to conduct an externship with an alum in their hometown.
 The only difference between Local Track externships and Legacy Track externships is that there is no homestay with Local Track externships.
 Local Track externships will be listed in Handshake, and students will apply and be considered by the externship host.
 While Local Track externship hosts are encouraged to spend time “after hours” with their extern, the student is able to live at home while doing the externship instead of staying with the alum.

 DIY Track (Externship +/- Homestay)

 The DIY (“Do It Yourself”) track allows students to customize a relevant externship opportunity by activating their alumni network.
-To pursue this option, students use Wisr, the Kalamazoo College Career Mentoring Network, to research and identify K alumni who have expressed interest in hosting externs at their workplace and/or offering housing.
+To pursue this option, students research and identify K alumni in their fields of interest.
 Students take initiative by contacting alumni and conveying their goals for career exploration.